diagrams/diagrams-doc/release/announce.markdown

   it goes!

-* Above all, just try it out for your pet graphics generation needs and contribute your bug reports and feature requests!
+* Above all, just try it out for your pet graphics generation needs and contribute your bug reports and feature requests.

+Happy diagramming!

 ~~~~